Defining what a song remix is

 Since it came from the underground music industry, the anti-establishment culture made this style of bootleg remixing common.

-Soon as it became easier to sample an original track with new hardware coming out - the remix game exploded!
+As soon as it became easier to sample an original track with new hardware coming out - the remix game exploded!

 Now practically all DJs and producers make songs while remixing the original artist.